$\mathcal{N}=1$ Super Topological Recursion: Examples

 Recently, Stanford and Witten investigated super Jackiw–Teitelboim gravity \cite{SJT1,SJT2,SJT3} and showed in \cite{SW} that volumes of moduli spaces of super Riemann surfaces can be computed by utilizing the Eynard-Orantin topological recursion.
 They derived that the spectral curve has no polarization, and dilaton shift parameters $(\tau_l)_{l>0}$ are encoded in the following one-form

-If we apply Proposition~\ref{prop:reduction} with the dilaton shift given above, \cite{SW} shows the role of $F_{g,n|0}$.
+If we apply Proposition~\ref{prop:reduction} with the dilaton shift given above, we know the role of $F_{g,n|0}$ thanks to \cite{SW}.
 How about $F_{g,n|2}$?
 Can we find their enumerative meanings in terms of moduli spaces of super Riemann surfaces, or physical meanings in terms of super Jackiw–Teitelboim gravity?
 It remains to be investigated, but the study of Ramond punctures might be a relevant starting point.